 Arpa also has set an ambitious goal of becoming carbon neutral by 2030.
-Along with our internal improvement agenda outlined in the previous section, we also will start offsetting CO2 emissions through the use of carbon credits.
+Along with our internal improvement agenda outlined in the previous section, we also have started offsetting CO_2 emissions through the use of carbon credits.
 In addition to buying carbon offsets, we plan to start developing our own carbon sequestration projects.
 To this end, we have already initiated efforts to identify and select potential projects, discussed with the relevant stakeholders, and are building a plan for execution.